dapplets/dapplet-docs/docs/ex17-overays-login.md

 This example shows how to work with the overlay through the new Core Login API.

-For example, let's connect and disconnect an Ethereum network account using a button in the overlay.
+As an example let's connect and disconnect an Ethereum network account using a button in the overlay.

 Here is the initial code for this example: [ex17-overlay-login-exercise](https://github.com/dapplets/dapplet-template/tree/ex17-overlay-login-exercise).